 All recognised financial assets are subsequently measured in their entirety at either amortised cost or fair value, depending on the classification of the financial assets.

-Classification of Financial Assets:
+Classification and measurement of Financial Assets:

 Financial assets measured at amortised cost